mailsac/mailsac-examples/help/missing_mail.rst

 Spam Filter
 -----------

-Mailsac by default applies a spam filter to all incoming email.
-Messages classified as spam will be tagged as "spam".
-In the inbox view these messages will appear with the "spam" tag next to the subject line.
+Mailsac applies a spam filter to all incoming email.
+Messages classified as spam will be moved to the "spam" folder.

+In the single inbox view, a "spam" label appears in the subject line.

 .. figure:: inbox_view_spam.png
    :align: center
    :width: 400px

 The `Unified Inbox`_ displays messages tagged as spam in the "Spam" folder.
+Spam messages skip the inbox.

 .. figure:: inbox_app_spam.png
    :align: center